A version of this article appeared in the Spring 2017 issue of strategy+business.

 At the start of the initiative, there should be a company-wide announcement making the case for change.
 Don’t focus yet on cost reduction per se, but on reorientation around your strategy.
 In a Fit for Growth transformation, you are doubling down on the things that have made the company successful in the past and building them out for greater success in the future.
 You may want to articulate the core value proposition, which might never have been expressed in concise form in the past, and to signal that it is based on what your company does best.

 You can also, at this point, single out a few critical factors that are already in the company’s culture that you hope to reinforce.
-The idea here is not to provide a definitive statement, while there is still much to define about the specific actions you will take.
+The idea here is not to provide a definitive statement, since there is still much to define about the specific actions you will take.
 But you are showing everyone in the enterprise that you are ready for them to think more strategically, and laying the groundwork for the phases that follow.

 Next, provide some in-depth guidance for managers on communicating with staff, especially in light of your company’s existing culture and values.
 Explicitly encourage them to promote on-the-job behaviors that reinforce people’s pride in what they do.
 In an operation focused on customer service, for example, a manager might launch a customer satisfaction survey and share results with employees.
-Give managers ways to increase autonomy and on-the-job satisfaction, for instance, by allowing employees more latitude in delivering customer service or improving shop-floor operations.
+Give managers ways to increase autonomy and on-the-job satisfaction, by allowing employees more latitude in delivering customer service or improving shop-floor operations.

 Some managers will be doing this kind of thing anyway, and you want to give them reason to believe their engagement will be rewarded.
 “I encouraged people to control what they could control, to try to stay positive, and to focus on their key objectives,” said an IT director at a company that went through a transformation in 2015.
 “My feeling was we could all take one of two roads.
 We could either sulk, not do the work, or not act in the right way — in which case we would be making the decision to let us all go much easier and our fears would become a self-fulfilling prophecy.
-Or, we could continue to work on what we were supposed to work on, try to help the company, hope for the best, and go from there.”
+Or we could continue to work on what we were supposed to work on, try to help the company, hope for the best, and go from there.”